+It can be seen that even with a 6:1:1 loss, the training using 12:1:1 performs better than the original 6:1:1.

 Impact on the bd-rate

-The table below show the impact of the different luma/chroma balance on the final gains for class C and D.
+The table below show the impact of the different luma/chroma balance on the gains for class C and D at epoch 15.